Instant Pot Jeffrey’s Jewish Wedding Soup

 Today I officiated a soup wedding.
 It was a wedding between a lovely Italian groom and a lovely Jewish bride.
 With this talk of weddings, clearly I must be talking about a WEDDING SOUP!

 But hold on a second there, my little dreidels and strombolis.
-The marriage of this wedding soup is INSPIRED by the classic and incredible Italian Wedding Soup except THIS bride is bringing some Jewish flair to the pot!
+The marriage of this wedding soup is INSPIRED by the classic and incredible Italian Wedding Soup (try mine) except THIS bride is bringing some Jewish flair to the pot!